 Conclusion

-Understanding the difference between coordinating and subordinating conjunctions is essential for constructing clear and meaningful sentences.
+Understanding the difference between coordinating and subordinating conjunctions is important for making clear & meaningful sentences.
 While coordinating conjunctions connect equal elements, subordinating conjunctions link dependent and independent clauses to show relationships like cause, time, or condition.